 A leader can be generated via the leader election process:

-3. The receivers checks that whether the requesting candidate's WAL is at least as up-to-date as the receiver's WAL by comparing the last log index and term number.
+- The receiver checks that whether the requesting candidate's WAL is at least as up-to-date as the receiver's WAL by comparing the last log index and term number.

 Disconnection and reconnection